 (Dr. Miles Jones, 2018: The Writing of God - New Chronology Edition, pg.
 94)

 Jones points out that this word for “red” is used repeatedly in the Bible to describe the land of Edom.
 Derivatives of the word are also used to describe Jacob’s brother, Esau, as he is said to have looked reddish and hairy upon birth.
-The book of Genesis states that Esau and his descendants founded the ancient kingdom of Edom, meaning the “Red Lands” (Genesis 36:1).
-As stated, these Red Lands bordered against the Gulf of Aqaba.
+The book of Genesis states that Esau and his descendants founded the ancient kingdom of Edom, meaning the “Red Lands” (Genesis 36:1) that bordered against the Gulf of Aqaba in antiquity.

-This theory is considered credible by Nehemia Gordon, a Jewish scholar/expert on Hebrew manuscripts who has done work on the Dead Sea Scrolls in addition to several other manuscripts.
-On his podcast, Hebrew Voices, Gordon interviewed Tim Mahoney, director of the Patterns of Evidence film series, about Mahoney’s newest film, at the time, on the Red Sea crossing site, The Red Sea Miracle.
+This theory is considered credible by Dr. Nehemia Gordon, a Jewish scholar/expert on Hebrew manuscripts who has done work on the Dead Sea Scrolls in addition to several other manuscripts.
+On his podcast, Hebrew Voices, Gordon interviewed Tim Mahoney, director of the Patterns of Evidence film series, about Mahoney’s newest film (at the time) on the Red Sea crossing, The Red Sea Miracle.
 During their discussion, Gordon brought up the potential connection between the phrase Erythra Thalassa and the land of Edom.